 While it is economically beneficial to recover the drifters after deployment, it cannot be assumed that this is possible.
 Therefore, on-board data storage is impractical and would take up a large portion of the limited mass budget available.
 Instead, the data is relayed to a ground station through the transmitter.
-The ground station uses a 4-channel radio and a high-gain antenna to simultaneously communicate with up to four microsondes per channel, in total communications with a maximum of 16 microsondes.
+The ground station is comprised of a high gain antenna and a MCU.
+The current configuration allows for each ground station to collect data from four microsondes.
+The limiting factor on the number of ground stations available is the number of separate radio channels the ground stations can tuned to to.
+With four channels, the total number of available microsondes is limited to 16.

-The microsonde is powered by a 1.5V lithium AAA battery.
-At room temperatures, this battery can power the microsonde for approximately nine hours.
-However, one of the strengths of lithium batteries is that they continue to perform reasonably well at sub-freezing temperatures.
+The microsonde is powered by a 1.5 volt lithium AAA battery.
+At room temperatures, this battery is able to power the microsonde for approximately nine hours.
+However, one of the strengths of lithium batteries is that they continue to perform reasonably well at subfreezing temperatures.
 Therefore, while the battery life decreases as the microsonde reaches higher altitudes and cooler temperatures present in supercells, it is still able to collect data over the mission time of an hour.